 Hope to see you on set!

-We accept all major credit cards and paypal (fees apply to credit and paypal)
+We accept all major credit cards via paypal (Get 3% off paying by cash)

 Phone or email consultation to discuss what to bring from your wardrobe.

 1 look is approx. 20-50 digital images after being edited down for you.

 1 shot from each look prepped for print and web: sharpening, brighten eyes, minimal pimple removal, minimal fly-away hairs

 We highly recommend using professional hair and makeup artists.
 We work closes with several professional hair and makeup people.

 Base price for more than included image clean up $50.